OpenAPI-Qraft/openapi-qraft/packages/react-client/README.md

 const infiniteQuery = qraft.posts.getPosts.useInfiniteQuery(
   { query: { limit: 10 } },
   {
-    // * required by Tanstack Query
+    // * required by TanStack Query
     getNextPageParam: (lastPage, allPages, lastPageParams) => {
       if (lastPage.length < 10) return; // if less than 10 items, there are no more pages
       return {